Project Description

 Through the involvement of other organisations operating in Bergamo’s territory (Associazione ProPolis, Quintino community Vegetable Gardens, Monterosso Urban Orchard, CTE – Centre for all Ages of Monterosso, GAS-Solidarity Purchase Group of Monterosso Valtesse, Camozzi K-14 school, Benvenuti nursery school), the original idea of the Aiuto per l’Autonomia association – promoting its own activities in support of vulnerable people – turned into a multivocal narrative about the importance of food: not only as a basic need, but also as a powerful vehicle of social justice and community-building.

-The twelve storytellers (volunteers and educators) guide us through places and experiences where the magic of food production, harvesting, processing and sharing is renewed every day: from the kitchen at the Centre for All Ages to the street dinner in via Giulio Cesare, from “Ol Disnà” meal delivery to the “kind land plots” of the Quintino Vegetable Gardens.
+The twelve storytellers (citizens, volunteers, educators) guide us through places and experiences where the magic of food production, harvesting, processing and sharing is renewed every day: from the kitchen at the Centre for All Ages to the street dinner in via Giulio Cesare, from “Ol Disnà” meal delivery to the “kind land plots” of the Quintino Vegetable Gardens.

 Creating these narrative trails through the neighbourhoods of Valtesse, Monterosso, Conca Fiorita and Valverde was an opportunity for them not only to expand their ability to look and to listen, but also to take care of others, to pay them attention, to foreground the dignity of voices and stories, to create and strengthen the connections between individuals through the extraordinary intangible heritage they embody.
 Thereby actively taking part in an intergenerational passing of the torch, but also reinforcing the precious networks whose richness and strength is vital for community wellbeing.